Akshit-Rawat/OOP_for_realttime/README.md

-A server client protocol based on hand shaking mechanism was designed to mimick the data aquisition from Arduino into the Server.
-The data stored in the server using a buffer was then transferred to the client's buffer for visualising data stream.
+A server-client protocol based on a hand-shaking mechanism was designed to mimic the datastream from Arduino.
+The data is stored on the server and then transferred to the client for visualisation.